Ali959895/MedBlip2/README.md

 # Medical Vision–Language Models for Robust Disease Diagnosis
-This paper has been submitted for publication in PHAROS AI Factory for Medical Imaging & Healthcare (PHAROS-AIF-MIH) in conjunction with the IEEE Computer Vision and Pattern Recognition Conference (CVPR), 2026
+This paper has been accepted in PHAROS AI Factory for Medical Imaging & Healthcare (PHAROS-AIF-MIH) in conjunction with the IEEE Computer Vision and Pattern Recognition Conference (CVPR), 2026

 ## Overview
 **MedBLIP2** is a lightweight medical vision-language framework built on BLIP-2 for robust disease diagnosis across multiple medical imaging domains.